mpi4py/mpi4py-fft/docs/paper/paper.md

 FFT has been named *the most important numerical algorithm of our time* by Prof Gilbert Strang [@strang94].

-``mpi4py-fft`` (https://bitbucket.org/mpi4py/mpi4py-fft) is an open-source
+``mpi4py-fft`` (https://bitbucket.org/mpi4py/mpi4py-fft) is an
-Python package for computing (in parallel) FFTs of possibly very large and distributed multidimensional arrays.
-A multidimensional FFT is computed sequentially, over all axes, one axis at the time.
-A problem with parallel FFTs is that, to fit in the memory of multiple processors, multidimensional arrays will be distributed along some, but not all, of its axes.
-Consequently, parallel FFTs are computed as sequential (serial) transforms over non-distributed axes, combined with global redistributions (using MPI) that realign the arrays for further serial transforms.
-A parallel FFT is, in other words, computed as a combination of serial FFTs and global redistributions.
+open-source Python package for computing (in parallel) FFTs of possibly very large and distributed multidimensional arrays.
+A multidimensional FFT is computed in sequence, over all axes, one axis at the time.
+In order to fit in the memory of multiple processors, multidimensional arrays have to be distributed along some, but not all, of its axes.
+Consequently, parallel FFTs are computed with successive sequential (serial) transforms over non-distributed axes, combined with global array redistributions (using interprocess communication) that realign the arrays for further serial transforms.

 For global redistribution ``mpi4py-fft`` makes use of a new and completely generic algorithm [@dalcin18] that allows for any index sets of a